HikkaV/DS-ML-Courses/docs/assignment3_sup_ml.rst

   :align: center
   :alt:  Overfitting of polynomial regression

 Note how the decision boundary changes with complexity of the model (with increasing the degree of polynom).
-Overfitting is a fundamental problem, as the only thing we are interested in - perfomance of the model on unseen data.
+Overfitting is a fundamental problem, as the only thing we are interested in - performance of the model on unseen data.
 Overfitting is often referred to as the problem of high variance.

 Underfitting problem
 ====================